DaiJiabin/mysite/content/posts/Machine Learning.md

   - $P(y = 1 | x; \theta) + P(y = 0 | x; \theta) = 1$

 ### Deciding Boundary

+- The decision boundary is the line that __separates the area where y = 0 and where y = 1.__ It is created by our hypothesis function.

 - Linear

   ![Linear](/Linear.png)